 saleable interest, in personal property, means any legal or equitable interest in the property that can be disposed of according to law.

-(2) A warrant issued in respect of an offender —
+(2) A warrant issued in respect of a debtor —

-(a) applies to any saleable interest that the offender has in any personal property at the time when the Sheriff receives the warrant; and
+(a) applies to any saleable interest that the debtor has in any personal property at the time when the Sheriff receives the warrant; and

 (b) entitles the Sheriff —

-(i) to seize any such property in which the offender has a saleable interest and to sell that interest;
+(i) to seize any such property in which the debtor has a saleable interest and to sell that interest;

-(ii) to seize any money of the offender;
+(ii) to seize any money of the debtor;

-(iii) to seize any cheque, bill of exchange, promissory note, bond, specialty, or other security for money, by virtue of which money is or may be payable to the offender, and to deal with it in accordance with section 77; and
+(iii) to seize any cheque, bill of exchange, promissory note, bond, specialty, or other security for money, by virtue of which money is or may be payable to the debtor, and to deal with it in accordance with section 77; and

 (iv) to apply the proceeds of the sale, the money, and any money received or recovered under section 77, in accordance with section 96.

-(3) The Sheriff’s entitlement applies even if the offender’s saleable interest in any personal property is held jointly or in common with another or others.
+(3) The Sheriff’s entitlement applies even if the debtor’s saleable interest in any personal property is held jointly or in common with another or others.

 (4) The Sheriff may take any reasonable action that the Sheriff considers necessary or convenient for the purposes of subsection (2)(b).